BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 			"InjuryOnSuccess": false - if true pilot will be injured BEFORE effects appliance on success activation roll (use with caution)
 			"InjuryOnActivationTry": false - if true pilot will be injured before roll check  (use with caution) "InjuryReason": "ComponentExplosion" - injury reason.
 Possible values NotSet, ActorDestroyed, HeadHit, AmmoExplosion, Knockdown, SideTorsoDestroyed, ComponentExplosion
+			"InjuryReasonInt": -1, - you can use this value instead of InjuryReason.
+If greater than 0 this value is used instead.
 			"KillPilotOnFail": false - if true pilot will be killed BEFORE damage appliance on fail activation roll "KillPilotOnSuccess": false - if true pilot will be killed BEFORE effects appliance on success activation roll (use with caution)
 			"KillPilotOnActivationTry": false - if true pilot will be killed before roll check  (use with caution)